-While our base camp has a pit toilet most other sites we stop at have no facilities whatsoever.
-Depending upon the area different methods may be used which your guides instruct in as necessary.
+Some sites we may visit on these tours may have pit or composting toilets available.
+Many will have no toilet facilities at all.
+Depending upon the area different methods may be used to effectively manage human waste which includes the "intertidal flush"- your guides will instruct as necessary.
 All toilet paper is either burned or packed out.
 Each tour has a group toilet bag that includes toilet paper, hand sanitizer and zip lock bags for used paper and sanitary products.